chrismerck/scriptr_ttn/scriptr_lora_blog_post.md

 1. Install the LoRa mCard into the Conduit's AP1 slot.
 2. Attach the 915MHz antenna to the LoRa mCard's RF port.
 3. Attach the cellular antenna to the Conduit's CELL port.
-4. Power the Conduit by pluggin in the provided AC-DC converter.
+4. Power the Conduit by plugging in the provided AC-DC converter.

 ### Logging into the Gateway